 Alice completed her master’s degree in Physical Therapy at Queen’s University and her undergraduate degree in Kinesiology at the University of Waterloo.

 Since graduating, Alice has successfully completed her Diploma of Advanced Orthopaedic and Manipulative Physiotherapy: Level 1 Exam, and is working to pursue further Manual Therapy levels through the Orthopaedic Division of the Canadian Physiotherapy Association.
-As a strong believer in continuing education, Alice has completed training in the Mulligan Concept of Manual Therapy, and looks forward to advancing her skills through other courses.
+As a strong believer in continuing education, Alice has completed training in Functional Integrated Acupuncture/Dry Needling for pain management and the Mulligan Concept of Manual Therapy.

 Alice has experience working with individuals with athletic injuries, degenerative conditions, work-related injuries, motor vehicle accident injuries, and postoperative conditions.
 She takes a detailed initial assessment to determine the cause of each condition, which allows her to design individualized treatment plans.
 She uses a hands-on approach to treatment, integrating patient education, manual therapy, and therapeutic exercises to facilitate recovery and prevent future re-injury.